cw-dvr8/Python/README.md

 ## Python

-Storage space for my Sage python code that may or may not be in production.
+Storage space for my Python code that may or may not be in production.

 ## Syntax cheat-sheet